Chicago Conservation Leadership Corps

 Q: What is the time commitment and how does transportation work?

-A: The program ran from June 26th, 2017 to August 4th, 2017.
-Students worked Monday-Friday 34 hours/week and received a wage of $8.25/hr.
+A: The program will run from July 2 to August 10, 2018.
+Students generally work Monday-Friday 34 hours/week and receive a wage of $8.25/hr.
 If a student misses more than 3 days of work they will be automatically dismissed from the program and will forfeit the remaining pay.
 There are no exceptions for family vacations or summer school.
 July 4th will be observed for Independence Day and no programming will occur on that day.
 Participants do not need to live near a forest preserve to participate.
 Students meet at centralized pick-up and drop-off locations (such as a CTA train stop) and are transported to their work site each day.
-Students leave their pick-up locations at 7:45am Monday-Thursday and will be dropped off at the same locations by Crew Leaders at 3:45pm.
+Students leave their pick-up locations at 7:30am Monday-Thursday and will be dropped off at the same locations by Crew Leaders at 3:30pm.
 Fridays are designated as environmental education days.
-Crew members will be paid for four hours on Fridays and will meet at their designated locations at 7:45am.
+Crew members will be paid for four hours on Fridays and will meet at their designated locations at 7:30am.

 Q: What exactly do students do and where do they work?